Keen to ditch unnecessary packaging?

 On veg

-- For when you do want to bag things, we provide paper bags with as high recycled-content as we can get hold of (recent industry moves away from plastic towards paper has put pressure on supply and we sometimes struggle to source these).
+- We also provide paper bags with as high recycled-content as we can get hold of (recent industry moves away from plastic towards paper has put pressure on supply and we sometimes struggle to source these).

-- Some veg (mostly the leafy greens) are pre-bagged in conventional plastic at the farm to conserve their freshness, although some growers are moving towards the compostable version above.
-Read more on storing your fruit & veg to keep it super fresh.
+- Some veg (mostly the leafy greens) are pre-bagged in conventional plastic at the farm to conserve their freshness, although some growers are moving towards a compostable version (we’re still not convinced by these).

 On the deli